Public relations in the hands of consumers

 Though both are individuals with influence over an audience, there is an integral difference between influencers and KOLs.
 Where the former may have a strong online presence on their desired platform(s), basing their impact upon their persona, the latter need not be present online and are rather regarded as experts in their fields.

 An influencer is one who builds an online following based on their portrayed personas.
 They need not be experts in any field as their main intention is to establish an audience base that relates to them or likes them.
 In Dubai, there is an abundance of influencers and building strategic PR campaigns within agencies to reach an intended target demographic requires the use of specific individuals.
 Influencers are also defined by their demographic.
-If a PR agency in Dubai is looking to launch a fashion-centred campaign, it will have to assign the assistance of an influencer who targets the brands’ respective demographic.
+If a PR agency in Dubai is looking to launch a fashion-centered campaign, it will have to assign the assistance of an influencer who targets the brands’ respective demographic.

 Key Opinion Leaders: